enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ├── libraries
 +    └── entry
 +      ├── _general.scss
-+      ├── _scss-foundation.scss
 +      └── _index.scss
 ```

 - `general.scss` -Imports necessary library generator files for configuring theming.
-- `scss-foundation.scss` - imports the scss foundation library
 - `index.scss` entry point for maintaining good SCSS structure

 ## Styles Configuration

-Within the `general.scss` partial, import the generator file from the library and our custom variables related to the project.

-The generator file represents a collection of includes and a mixin that, when used, generates styles for various components based on a combination of a default theme and a custom theme.
-The generators for each entry component handle the specifics of styling based on the provided theme.
-You can check which components are supported on the [Components demo](https://entry-demo.enigmatry.com/) application.

 In summary, the generator: